top of page

 Our Parish

-A welcoming, progressive Episcopal Church in the heart of Ashland's historic district, Trinity is a vital community of service, mutual support, and outreach.
+A welcoming Episcopal Church in the heart of Ashland's historic district, Trinity is a vital community of service, mutual support, and outreach.
 Our Sunday morning worship is blended catholic and protestant liturgy with Communion, with rich musical and visual adornment further fostering and expressing our prayers.
-We have chanted morning prayer each day, and Sunday evenings said evening prayer, or contemplative or Celtic Eucharistic worship.
+We have Sunday evening Centering Prayer (on zoom) and monthly contemplative or Celtic Eucharistic worship.

 Fellowship